 In the museums, in the archaeological sites and in general in all the Roman churches dress code for both men and women requires shoulders and knees to be covered.
 Shorts and skirts are fine, but below knees.
 Do not bring large items (e. g. large bags, backpacks, long umbrellas…) on tour because they are not permitted in the Vatican Museums and in the Colosseum.

-Meeting location: At the entrance of Villa Adriana Largo Marguerite Yourcenar, 1, 00010 Tivoli RM by (you can reach Tivoli by taxi, NCC or public transport, I suggest by taxi)
+Meeting Point Options: Monument/Building, Suggested by Guide: At the entrance of Villa Adriana Largo Marguerite Yourcenar, 1, 00010 Tivoli RM by (you can reach Tivoli by taxi, NCC or public transport, I suggest by taxi)

 Duration: 6 hours